MartinRajniak/Sudoku-Solver/README.md

 **17. Fixed Number Penalty in Loss Function**

 * **Description:** Penalize the model when its predictions don't align with the initially given numbers.
+* **Result:** Model is effective in keeping the fixed numbers intact.
+However, what is strange is that even without fixed number penalty, model still gives very good fixed number estimates.
 * **Dataset:** 1.5M samples
 * **Epochs:** 100
 * **Test Set Accuracy:** 90%